Make a career change

-If you fall into either of these categories, you'll be aware that career changing is something which involves a lot of thought, planning and effort.
-However, it's something worth considering - your job satisfaction and enjoyment levels are likely to increase in a role that you feel passionately about.
+For those in a similar situation, you'll be aware that changing career is something which involves a lot of thought, planning and effort.
+However, it's something worth thinking about, as your job satisfaction and enjoyment levels are likely to increase in a role that you feel more passionately about.

-Whether you've reached your limits and are unable to progress in your current role, or would like to challenge yourself by putting your skills to use in a different setting, you may be considering a career change for a number of reasons.
+Whether you've reached your limits and are unable to progress in your current role or would like to challenge yourself by putting your skills to use in a different setting, there are various reasons why you may be looking to make a career change.

-Others may be searching for a change of scenery or schedule, such as those who transition into self-employment, to fit around other commitments.
+Some may be feeling the need for a change of scenery or schedule, such as those transitioning into self-employment, to fit around other commitments.

 If you'd like to try something new but aren't sure where to start, consider taking the Job Match questionnaire.
-In just a few minutes you'll discover the sectors where your skills could be invaluable.
+In just a few minutes you'll discover the roles where your skills could prove to be invaluable.

 Finding a new career

-If you've decided you'd like to change careers, the first thing you'll need to do is research.
-Get started by browsing job profiles, to find out more about what your chosen career involves and its entry requirements.
+If you've got your heart set on changing careers, the first thing you'll need to do is research.
+Get started on coming up with suitable career change ideas by browsing job profiles, to find out more about what's involved with different roles and their entry requirements.

-You may be able to gain the qualifications you need without studying for another degree.
-Sites such as Udemy and Skillshare offer thousands of online courses in a range of specialisms, from digital marketing and nutrition to audio production and public speaking.
+Through your research, you may find that you can gain the qualifications you need without studying for another degree.
+You'll find that microcredentials offer some excellent options, while sites such as Udemy and Skillshare list thousands of online courses in a range of specialisms, from digital marketing and nutrition to audio production and public speaking.
 Course prices start from as little as £10 - some are even free - and you'll be able to fit studying around other commitments.

 Don't forget to update your CV and cover letter to reflect these changes - see our cover letter template for career changers for inspiration.